 The day began with a hike which was guided by none other than the owner of the hostel himself: Nikko, a German national who had moved to Costa Rica more than two decades ago on a pursuit to find his new home.
 He journeyed to Costa Rica by boat at the tail end of a 3-month sailing trip, and once he docked in the beautiful Central American country, he just knew that it was the place for him.
 I’m not surprised by his intuition.

 During the tour, it became very apparent that Essence was not simply just a hostel.
-Rather, it was it’s own little ecosystem located within the rainforest.
-Prior to being converted to an vegetable farm and a hostel, the property had been used as a cattle ranch.
+Rather, it was its own little ecosystem located within the rainforest.
+Prior to being converted to a vegetable farm and a hostel, the property had been used as a cattle ranch.

 Nikko explained that the weather and soil within this particular area of Alajuela was terrible for cattle farming, as the grassy fields and irrigation needed for cattle would require vast deforestation.
-Since then, the area has been replanted with vegetation that is native to the country and transformed into an eco farm which cultivates organic fruits and vegetables.
+Since then, the area has been replanted with vegetation that is native to the country and transformed into an eco-farm that cultivates organic fruits and vegetables.

-It included various kinds of palm trees, tomatoes, bread fruit, tomatoes, peppers, as well as a medicinal herb garden.
-Everything was planted in a way which naturally complemented and supported one another, creating a self-sustaining permaculture farm.
+It included various kinds of palm trees, tomatoes, breadfruit, tomatoes, peppers, as well as a medicinal herb garden.
+Everything was planted in a way that naturally complemented and supported one another, creating a self-sustaining permaculture farm.
 Natural pools were sprinkled around the farm to collect algae, which gets broken down by fish to fertilize the vegetation.
 Vegetables and plants were spaced out and placed beside each other based on the minerals or fruits they produced.
 Everything was meticulously thought out and planned.

 At the end of the hike, Nikko brought us to his small and cozy house, which sat beside the vegetable farm.
 It had a gigantic window with a brilliant view of Arenal Volcano.
 There, we began our chocolate-making workshop.

-Ordinarily, being inside a stranger’s house might've been a very awkward and weird situation; however, inside Nikko’s cabin, I felt like I was at a old friend’s place.
+Ordinarily, being inside a stranger’s house might’ve been a very awkward and weird situation; however, inside Nikko’s cabin, I felt like I was at an old friend’s place.